llmir/FedLPPA/README.md

 - image_size: Default value is 256.
 - exp: save_path of models and 'log' file.
 - server_address: Server communication port.
 If you train the server model and client models in one server, please set it to the similar format '127.0.0.1:8091'
-- strategy: Choose a federated learning strategy, i.e., FedAvg, FedBN, FedRep and FedLPPA.
+- strategy: Choose a federated learning strategy, i.e., FedAvg, FedBN, FedRep and FedLPPA (FedUniv2.1).
 - prompt: employ learnable prompts or one-hot.
 Two formats 'universal' or 'onehot'
 - attention: attention module selection
 - dual_init: Select a aggregated strategy.